xuxw98/ESAM/README.md

 ## Main Results
 We provide the checkpoints for quick reproduction of the results reported in the paper.
+In addition to Tsinghua Cloud, we also uploaded the checkpoints and processed data to HuggingFace.
+Click [HERE](https://huggingface.co/XXXCARREY/EmbodiedSAM/tree/main) for more details.

 **Class-agnostic 3D instance segmentation results on ScanNet200 dataset:**